RainYang0925/jenkins-dashboard/README.md

 .. and both gets rerun/refreshed if you change the sources (live reload, live development).

+If you want to use your local copy of the nodejs backend, you need to configure it in the frontend: run gulp, open localhost:4000 in the browser, click configure (or the cogwheel in the top left part of the window) and insert localhost:4001 as server address.

 In order to run the server, you will need that `/auth.txt` file.